rixment/rixment.github.io/index.md

 ### Rocket Craze

-Arcade based game where the player builds and fly the rocket with the aim to reach the Moon.<br>
+**About** Arcade based game where the player builds and fly the rocket with the aim to reach the Moon.<br>
-Written in Java on top of Android SDK layer.

 **Technologies** Android SDK, Android Studio, Java 1.8 (JDK8), OpenGL ES 2.0, Google Admob, Billing, Firebase